 - 1. Provide assurance to referrers that DCYF will make all legal and reasonable efforts to maintain their confidentiality. - 2.
-Inform the referrer their name may be disclosed for: - 1.
+Inform referrers: - 1.
+Their names may be disclosed for: - 1.
 Court proceedings. - 2.
 Dependency or criminal court proceedings. - 3.
-Criminal Investigations by LE including malicious or false reporting. - 4.
-When the court orders disclosure. - 3.
-Inform the referrer that reports or testimony made in good faith have immunity under RCW 26.44.060. - 4.
-Generate an intake regardless of where the child resides in Washington state. - 5.
-Generate a new intake on an open case when a report is received alleging a new CA/N. If the intake is screened in, the case will be assigned to a CPS caseworker. - 6.
-Identify a minor child as a subject only when they are the parent of the alleged victim. - 7.
-Generate and screen out an intake when a report is received about a pregnant woman's alleged abuse of substances and if there is no CA/N allegation or imminent risk of serious harm regarding children in her care.
-Substances can include alcohol, marijuana, prescription medications and any drug with abuse potential. - 8.
-Generate a new screened out intake when a DCYF caseworker receives additional reports of the same CA/N allegations that are already documented in an intake, excluding facility related intakes and: - 1.
+Criminal investigations by LE including malicious or false reporting. - 4.
+Court ordered disclosure. - 2.
+That reports or testimony made in good faith have immunity under RCW 26.44.060. - 13.
+Additional Intake Requirements Intake workers must: - 1.
+Generate and submit the following to their supervisor: - 1.
+Intakes regardless of where the child or youth resides in Washington State. - 2.
+A new intake on an open case when a report is received alleging new CA/N or imminent risk of serious harm. - 3.
+An intake when reports are received regarding a pregnant woman's alleged abuse of substances, e.g. alcohol, cannabis, prescription medications, or another drug with abuse potential.
+The intake may be screened-out, when there are no CA/N allegations or imminent risk of serious harm to children or youth in her care. - 4.
+A new screened out intake when caseworkers receive additional reports of the same CA/N allegations that are already documented in an intake, excluding facility-related intakes, and: - 1.
 Select the reason code option of "Allegation Documented in Previous Intake." - 2.
-Include the previous intake number in the explanation dialogue box in Decision tab in FamLink. - 3.
-The supervisor must confirm all allegations were previously documented. - 9.
-Complete the following when any child is reported to intake as Missing from Care (MFC).
+Include the previous intake number in the explanation dialogue box in the FamLink Decision tab. - 2.
+Identify a youth as a subject only when they are the parent of the alleged victim. - 3.
+Complete the following when a child or youth is reported to intake as Missing from Care (MFC). - 1.
+Notify caseworkers and their supervisors. - 2.
+Refer to the Intake Training Manual document for notification details.